Stiffer penalties proposed for HOV-lane cheaters

 “We got a good chuckle out of that one,” Gill said.

-A few legendary HOV stops involve the deceased.
+A few legendary HOV stops have involved the deceased.
 A man driving a hearse argued that the body in the casket counted as a passenger.
 Another was transporting the remains of 36 cremated bodies and “stated that since all the remains still had Social Security numbers, they were considered people,” a WSP spokesman said.

 And heads-up, dog lovers: If your pooch is sitting in the passenger seat, that doesn’t make it a passenger.